peterHoburg/f1_fantasy/README.md

 * Tokens are not really taken into account
 * The 3x DRS token is always applied
 * DNF/DNS are not taken into account

+# Disclaimer
+THIS IS NOT AN OFFICIAL F1 PRODUCT.
+I AM NOT AFFILIATED WITH F1 IN ANY WAY.

+I don't know what I am doing, so this might go horribly wrong and make a terrible team.
+Use your brain.